williamweckl/market_segmentation_app/README.md

 # Market Segmentation Example APP

-This application was developed for a job test to work in [http://resultadosdigitais.com.br](Resultados Digitais).
+This application was developed for a job test to work in [Resultados Digitais](http://resultadosdigitais.com.br).

 The goal is to list contacts and to segment them by age, position or/and state.
 This segments can be saved to be possible to list it's contacts again in the future.

-The app is deployed in [](heroku).
+The app is deployed in [heroku]().

 ## Technologies used